turbot/tailpipe-docs/docs/reference/cli/connect.md

  ```

 >[!NOTE]
-> What is this for?
-> Powerpipe uses it automatically.
-I could use it manually to avoid conflict,
-> if querying with DuckDB (or Tailpipe), is there another purpose?
+> Powerpipe does this automatically.
+I could use it manually to avoid conflict, if querying with DuckDB (or Tailpipe), is there another purpose?

 ### Arguments